CRosero/aml-project-gpc/README.md

 ## Final Project – "Advanced Machine Learning" 2021 - 2022 Course at PoliTO
 ### Giulia D'Ascenzi, Patrizio de Girolamo, Carlos Rosero

 PyTorch implementation of the algorithm implemented for the final project of the course "Advanced Machine Learning".

-The assignment of the project. filled with the results got, can be consulted [here](Assignement.pdf).
+The assignment of the project, filled with the results got, can be consulted [here](Assignement.pdf).

 *Requirements*: pytorch 0.4.1, python 3.6, torchinfo.